mcrooks83/rapid_sensor_app/README.md

 cannot use legends so add checkboxes

-In the console, it would be nice to have the total number of files for the current run and the % status reported while the user is waiting for the scenario to load.
+FIXED: In the console, it would be nice to have the total number of files for the current run and the % status reported while the user is waiting for the scenario to load.

+FIXED: call load import raw data

+FIXED: When scenario is fully labelled need to add to the compare scenario drop down boxes

+FIXED: compare runs within a scenario that are completed -> need at least 1 complete run to do it with

+FIXED: - check the accleration - due to wrong start offset in finding max accel mag in window

+-check on windows VM